tristynferreiro/SHARC-buoy-data-transmission/Software/Encryption-Compression/README.md

 ### To run this program on a Unix-based terminal using gcc compiling:
 \$ gcc combined_integers.c <br />
 \$ ./a.out e *\<output file name\>*

+**_Note: to run any of the above commands using a Windows-based terminal, replace ./a.out with a.exe_**